do-community/cloud_haiku/_haikus/2022_my-code-doesnt-work.md

 ---

 layout: haiku

 title: My Code Doesn't Work

-author: Chris Sev
+author: Roshni Kumari

 ---

-What is happening?
+What is happenimg?

 I typed it in correctly

 My code does not work